 If unaddressed, acute food insecurity leads to starvation.

-Starvation occurs in arid climates like Madagascar and South Sudan, where erosion and increasing desertification create droughts and other conditions hostile to growing food.
+Starvation occurs in arid climates like Kenya and Madagascar, where erosion and increasing desertification create droughts and other conditions hostile to growing food.

 Starvation occurs in unpredictable and erratic climates like those found in Central America, Mozambique, and the Philippines, where climate change continues to widen the disparity between seasonal floods and seasonal droughts.